-The exact etiology of MM is unknown.
+The exact etiology of multiple myeloma (MM) is unknown.
 However, there is evidence that suggests genetic abnormalities in oncogenes such as CMYC, NRAS, and KRAS may play a role in the development of plasma cell proliferation.
 MM has also been associated with other factors such as drinking alcohol, obesity, environmental causes such as insecticides, organic solvents), and radiation exposure.

-MM is thought to arise from a pre-malignant, asymptomatic stage of clonal plasma cell growth called monoclonal gammopathy of undetermined significance (MGUS), which is known to be detectable in over 3 percent of persons above age 50.
+Multiple myeloma is thought to arise from a pre-malignant, asymptomatic stage of clonal plasma cell growth called monoclonal gammopathy of undetermined significance (MGUS), which is known to be detectable in over 3% of persons above age 50.
 It appears that the cell of origin is a post-germinal center plasma cell.
 Clinical progression to overt MM occurs at a rate of approximately 1% per year.

-Although the exact causes of MGUS development and progression to MM remain unknown, the 2 fundamental steps in MM pathogenesis are:
+Although the exact causes of MGUS development and progression to MM remain unknown, the two fundamental steps in MM pathogenesis are: